Workers’ Compensation Insurance in Maryland

 Every business with one or more employees is required to carry workers’ compensation insurance in Maryland.
 That includes both full-time and part-time employees.

-Workers' comp provides medical benefits for workplace injuries and illnesses.
+Workers' comp covers medical costs and provides disability benefits for workplace injuries and illnesses.
 Policies usually include employer's liability insurance, which can help cover legal expenses if an employee sues their employer over a work injury.

 Are any workers exempt from Maryland's workers' compensation law?